Skip to main content Go to Site Map

 Trips and visits

-As part of BA (Hons) Events Management, you may also get the opportunity to take part in course trips.
+As part of BA (Hons) Events Management, you'll also take part in course trips.
 Previous trips have included:

-*These trips are optional and some may incur additional costs
+*Trips are optional and may occasionally incur additional costs

 Logo in a squircle shape with text reading 'Top 10 Hospitality Complete University Guide League Tables 2021'.